MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 # Welcome to Business Central | Resources for Partners

 Are you a Microsoft partner working with Business Central and looking for relevant resources?
-Find it all in this article.
+Find it all in this article and remember to bookmark [aka.ms/BCAll]https://aka.ms/BCAll.

 ## What’s new
 - Business Central release plan: [aka.ms/BCReleasePlan](https://aka.ms/BCReleasePlan)